 Not in use Acc.
-Weight Preset Tare Defines the mode of the first information line on the 1 scale screen on the graphical display.
+Weight Preset Tare Auto Tare Last Print ID < Not In Use > Defines the mode of the second information line on the 1 scale screen on the graphical display.

 Not in use: Info line 2 is not used.

-Auto Tare < Not In Use >

-Accumulated Weight: The accumulated weight is shown on
+Acc.
+Weight: The accumulated weight for the shown scale is presented on the second info. line.

-the second info line.
+Preset Tare: The preset tare of the shown scale is presented on the second info. line.

-Preset Tare: The preset tare is shown on the second info line.
-Auto Tare: The auto tare is shown on the second info line.
+Auto Tare: The auto tare of the shown scale is presented on the first info. line.